Installation

 }

-Unlike in the example below, you cannot define +metadata inside +Page.mdx files because each +Page.mdx is loaded lazily when rendering the page.
-Consequently, the content of +Page.mdx isn't available to other pages — it's available only locally.
+Unlike in the example below you cannot define +metadata inside +Page.md, because +Page.md is only loaded when rendering that page.
+Consequently, the content of +Page.md isn't available when rendering another page.

 // /pages/+onCreateGlobalContext.server.ts